 Clicking the 'Clear' button will clear both windows.

 When you are logged into the Scriptalizer™, after having Scriptalized some text a download button will appear after the mistakes selection box.
 This will allow you to download a copy of your font should you lose it.

 In addition to the above instructions, there is a list of common frequently asked questions about the Scriptalizer™, and their answers.

-(If you don't have your own Premium 'Ultra' font yet you can try a wide range of examples to see how the Scriptalizer™ works).
+(If you don't have a custom-made Premium 'Ultra' font you can try a wide range of pre-made examples to see how the Scriptalizer™ works).